aws-samples/ecs-deep-learning-workshop/README.md

 If there was an error during the stack creation process, CloudFormation will rollback and terminate.
 You can investigate and troubleshoot by looking for errors in the Events tab.

 ### Lab 2 - Build an MXNet Container
-In this lab, you will build an MXNet docker container.
-There are quite a few dependencies, so for your convenience, we provide a Dockerfile in the lab 2 folder to make sure nothing is missed.
-You can also review the Dockerfile to see what's being installed.
+In this lab, you will build an MXNet docker container using one of the ECS cluster instances which already comes bundled with the Docker installed.
+There are quite a few dependencies for MXNet, so for your convenience, we provide a Dockerfile in the lab 2 folder to make sure nothing is missed.
+MXNet uses SSH as the mechanism for communication between containers, so you'll be generating an SSH key pair to configure public key authentication for secure access.
+You can review the Dockerfile to see what's being installed.
 Links to MXNet documentation can be found in the Appendix if you'd like to read more about it.

 1\.
 You will build the container in one of the EC2 instances from the ECS cluster.
 Go to the EC2 Dashboard in the Management Console.
 Select one of the EC2 instances created by the CloudFormation stack, and note the Public DNS name.